 What is IRS.gov?

-IRS.gov is the official website of the Internal Revenue Service (IRS), the United States’ tax collection agency.
-The website is used by businesses and individual to (1) file a tax return, (2) pay a balance owing, (3) check the status of a refund, (4) learn about credits and deductions, and (4) access forms and instructions, among other things.
+IRS.gov is the official website of the Internal Revenue Service (IRS), which is the United States’ tax collection agency.
+The website is used by businesses and individuals to (1) file a tax return, (2) pay a balance owing, (3) check the status of a refund, (4) learn about credits and deductions, and (4) access forms and instructions, among other things.

-This guide will examine eight of the most common actions users need to know about the IRS.gov website.
+This guide will examine eight of the most common actions users seek to access through the IRS.gov website.
 Please explore each of these in more detail, and always consult a professional advisor before making any financial or tax-related decisions.

 1. Check refund status